kckarnige/BadTimeRevamped/readme.md

 I'm not releasing any builds on the main branch, nor for offline use until they are stable and ready to be released.

 In the meantime, this branch will be dedicated to InDev builds, with the letter indicating the stage of development, and the number next to it being the build number.
-- A = Alpha/Unstable
+- A = Alpha | Unstable, usually in heavy development
-- B = Beta/Mostly Stable
+- B = Beta | Mostly Stable
-- S = Stable, but awaiting a few finishing touches)
+- S = Stable | Usually a full release
-- P = Preview/Mostly Stable, but only features finished content
+- P = Preview | Mostly Stable, but only features select content

 Example: InDev Build p2 (4.2.0)